jdlib/JDBX/README.md

 # JDBX

-JDBX is a library which provides replacements for JDBC Statement and ResultSet classes to allow you to write compact and effective database code.
+JDBX is a library which provides replacements for Java JDBC Statement and ResultSet classes to allow you to write compact and effective database code.

 It shares this intent with libraries like Apache DBUtils, Spring JDBC template, JDBI, etc which all wrap plain JDBC to make database access easier.